 So what to do?
 Why is this happening?
 There are two basic problems.
 The supply of local produce is still too small to make it into the mega-supply chains of supermarkets.
 It is still too hard for supermarkets to find, procure, transport and track the local product, or at least they think it is.
 At the same time, unlike with organic, shoppers are not demanding (which mostly means "buying") higher priced or less standard local products.
 These are the twin challenges.

 This is all happening in the midst of intense competition in the grocery industry, including the arrival of discounter Lidl and the Amazon-Whole Foods deal.
 To make matters even more complicated for grocers, despite the food movement's popularity, home cooking is increasingly being pushed out by convenience foods and eating out.
 Grocery stores are becoming restaurants.
 No wonder they are struggling with the local sourcing challenge.

 This project is an attempt to understand the largest players in the North Carolina food distribution system.
 This includes the supermarkets who sell billions of dollars worth of food each year and the wholesalers who sell to our local restaurants, schools and institutions.
-This has been our quest: Are the big players using best practices to support local organic foods?
+Are the big players using best practices to support local organic foods?
 Can they commit resources to be a part of the local food solution?
 What are they up to?

-To discover what we've learned so far and what we specifically want to see happen, check out our new report (link above) and the rest of the website.
-Come back periodically as we intend to provide monthly updates on our project.
-We may even start a blog or start tweating!
+To discover what we've learned so far and what we specifically want to see happen, check out our 2016 and 2018 reports (links above), and the rest of the website.